RebelliousKiwi04/Genome-Sci-Portfolio/README.md

 rownames(trackCopy2) <- 1:nrow(trackCopy2)

-#Because i'm using a ggplot multi line plot - from R-Graph gallery - need to have a differently structured dataframe, so need to change how data is oriented, need to shrink it down to 3 columns, effectively pivot it, only way i could think to do this was this way - really really messy
+#Because i'm using a ggplot multi line plot - from R-Graph gallery - need to have a differently structured dataframe, so need to change how data is oriented, need to shrink it down to 3 columns
+#effectively pivot it, only way i could think to do this was this way - really really messy, alternative was a library I found, but but loop was easier to read
 outputFrame <- data.frame() #Make new dataframe to fill for (row in 1:nrow(as.matrix(trackCopy2))) {#Iterate through rows
     #print(trackCopy2[row,7])